- Page 1 Huawei P20 Pro

 Huawei P20 Pro – Performance

-The Huawei P20 Pro is blazing fast.
-The in-house Kirin 970 at the heart of the handset is coupled with 6GB of RAM (2GB more than the standard P20).
-It handled every task I threw its way with ease, remaining composed while switching between a handful of applications and streaming a playlist over 4G from Spotify.
+The Huawei P20 Pro is wonderfully fast.
+The in-house Kirin 970 SoC at its heart, coupled with 6GB of RAM (2GB more than the standard P20) ensures the phone feels consistently fast and fluid.
+It handled every task I threw its way with ease, remaining composed while switching between a handful of applications and streaming a YouTube video over 4G whilst simultaneously running a 3D game using the phone’s split-screen multitasking functionality.

-I didn’t notice a dip in performance even when cycling between Asphalt 8: Airborne and Need For Speed: No Limits – two intensive 3D mobile games.
-The frame rate remained consistent as I progressed through different levels, switching between the titles whenever I reached a new milestone in the other (aka game surfing).
+I didn’t notice a dip in performance even when cycling between Asphalt 8: Airborne and Need For Speed: No Limits either – two intensive 3D mobile games.
+The frame rate remained consistent as I progressed through different levels, switching between the titles whenever I reached a new milestone in the other.

 Best Huawei P20 Pro Deals